CatoshiCatamotoDev/pawthBot/README.md

  - Twitter status changes
  - ...

-This is a public repo.
+This is a public & open source repo.
 Feel free to add any functionality, comments, ...

+Inspiration for this repo comes from https://twitter.com/SafeMoonNewsBot.
+Make sure to give this cool bot a follow.

 ## How to use
 Make sure you have a recent version of Python on your machine.
 It could be that you have to install some packages to meet all dependencies.